jgeraigery/SpotlightHelp/pages/SpotlightMobile/mobile_backend.md

 ## Data Collection and Storage

-### Spotlight Diagnostic Server
+### Spotlight Diagnostic Server and the Spotlight Cloud

 The Spotlight Diagnostic Server is at the core of the Spotlight Enterprise architecture.
-All Spotlight data passes through the Spotlight Diagnostic Server.
+All data from monitored connections passes through the Spotlight Diagnostic Server.

 The Spotlight Diagnostic Server is a Windows service.
 It runs under Windows credentials.
+To use Spotlight Mobile, the Spotlight Diagnostic Server must have access to the Internet and must be configured to upload to the Spotlight Cloud.
+Ensure:

+* The Spotlight Diagnostic Server is configured to upload data to the Spotlight Cloud.
+* The Spotlight Diagnostic Server has access to the Internet.
+* Port TCP 443 on the Spotlight Diagnostic Server is open.

 ### Spotlight Playback Database